MenendezON/Portfolio/README.md

 ### Usage

-To run the project, execute the following command :
+To run the project on your computer, execute the following command :
 **npm start**

 ### Run tests